-Many users face the issue of no audio and sound in their Windows 10 system.
-This problem often occurs after you have upgraded the system from its previous version to a new one.
+Many users face the issue of no audio or sound on their Windows 10 system.
+This problem often occurs after you have upgraded from a previous version of Windows to Windows 10.

-If you are facing this kind of issue, you need not panic.
-Audio or sound issues are easy to solve with our guide.
-We have given seven simple fixes from which you can use anyone that works for your system.
+If you are facing Windows 10 audio issues, you need not panic.
+These issues are easy to solve with our guide.
+We have given seven simple fixes from which you can use anyone that works for your Windows 10 system.

 Check Your Speaker Settings